scrogdogJr/Bootstrap-Basics/README.md

 # Title: Bootstrap Basics

 # Description:
-This is a personal portfolio webpage to demonstrate the basics of bootstrap.
+This is a personal portfolio webpage to demonstrate the basics of Bootstrap.

 # Technologies Used:
 - HTML